Kexin-Zhang-UCAS/MolDesign/README.md

+# Developing
+some of of regulations
+1. use pytorch-lightning, only the last system use pl.LightningModule
+2. Use accelarating technique like register buffer

 # Introduction
 This is a long-term support AI & simulation based project for molecule design, including inverse molcule generation and molcule properties prediction.
 # model